 Distracted driving is a national issue.
-As a result, all 10 provinces and 2 of 3 territories in Canada have some form of cell phone/distracted driving legislation in place.
+As a result, all ten provinces and two of the three territories in Canada have some form of cell phone/distracted driving legislation in place.

 Drivers engaged in the following distractions are more likely to be in a crash or near crash event compared with non-distracted drivers.